 I think we all agree that buying local is always better, right?
-Nevertheless, I want to share with you some of the reasons you should by local, so you can better understand the positive impact it can have on the destination, but also on your personal experience.
+Nevertheless, I want to share with you some of the reasons you should buy locally, so you can better understand the positive impact it can have on the destination, but also on your personal experience.

 First, I would like to clarify what “buy locally” mean, by giving you some concepts: